Start Date

 • Join SA’s No. 1 university for psychology research3.

-• Ranked No. 1 in Australia for work-ready graduates in psychology4.
+• Ranked in the Top 10 in Australia for graduate skills in psychology4.

 • Build your practical skills in our innovative on-campus Social Work and Human Services Studio.